 In the same way, the digital assistants such as Google’s Alexa is far from being considered to be Super AI.
 These plugged in devices merely answer questions you ask based on data available from the web.
 They’re no more than a search engine with speech nailed on the front and back.
 And I know someone will tell me off for being a little crude with that description but it’s essentially correct.

-So, when will Super Artificial Intelligence appear?
+So, of the different types of Artificial Intelligence, when will Super Artificial Intelligence appear?
 The short answer: don’t hold your breath.
-Super AI is a long, long way off, further away than Artificial General Intelligence and extremely unlikely to appear in this century.
-So we’re going to see Super AI pop up in lots more science fiction movies before it finally becomes a reality.
+Super AI is a long, long way off, further away than Artificial General Intelligence.
+In fact, it’s extremely unlikely to appear in this century.
+So we’re going to see Super AI in more science fiction movies before it finally becomes a reality.